TwinPush/android-sdk/readme.md

 By default, TwinPush will display the notification message in both contracted and expanded layouts, and will show the application icon for the notifications.
 By overriding the default TwinPush behavior, you can stack notifications, change the icon displayed on each and broadly, improve and customize the way in which messages are displayed to the user.

-To change the default behavior of displaying notificaiton, implement your own `NotificationIntentService` as descrived above and include your code in the `displayNotification` method:
+To change the default behavior of displaying notificaiton, implement your own `NotificationIntentService` for Firebase and `TpHmsMessageService` for Huawei as described above and include your code in the `displayNotification` method:

 ```java
 public class MyIntentService extends NotificationIntentService {